gauravjagpal/plan-et-continentally/README.md

 ## Site Objectives

-Users should be able to create post their trips and engage with other users trips (which will only be for their eyes).
+Users should be able to create posts their trips and engage with other users trips (which will only be for their eyes).
-They can follow their favourite accounts and view posts by them on the feed page, or favourite a post and view all favourited posts on teh favourites page.
+They can follow their favourite accounts and view posts by them on the feed page, or favourite a post and view all favourited posts on the favourites page.

 My three main objectives were: